SchuhBaum/SBCameraScroll/ReadMe.md

 This is a mod for Rain World v1.5.

 ### Description
 Creates a smooth, scrolling camera that moves with the slugcat.
 Based on bee's CameraScroll mod, credit to bee for that.

+Here is a youtube video showing SBCameraScroll (+ other mods) in action : https://www.youtube.com/watch?v=ePJbY4GSMck

 ### Dependencies
 - ConfigMachine.dll.